High-performance studio microphones built in the UK

 DMAA describe the intention behind the design as:

 The restaurant is designed in resemblance to the Chinese traditional temples, evoking the wooden structures as its design premise.
 After a few studies trying to potentiate the structure into a contemporary and reasonable basis, a shifted grid made from stacked timber beams was established as the main conductor of a very attractive and atmospheric space.
 Incorporated into the landscape, for one side, the restaurants geometry detaches itself from it, extending opening up to the lake.

-Each line long grid line of timber is made up of many smaller pieces that are joined together.
-One of the challenges was calculating where the timbers could be joined to meet a host of structural limitations relating to distance from the roof edge, the central atrium and the column clusters.
-In addition these join positions had to be optimised to miniumise the number of billet lengths used and reduce waste from cutting to an absolute minimum.
+Each long line of timber is made up of many smaller pieces that are joined together.
+One of the challenges was calculating where the timbers could be joined to meet a host of structural constraints relating to distance from the roof edge, the central atrium and the column clusters.
+In addition these join positions were optimised to minimise the number of billet lengths used and reduce waste from cutting to an absolute minimum.
 This created a highly complex puzzle for which we had to find the most efficient solution.

 You can read more about StructureCraft and their projects here.